Antonio-Marcos86/Recriando-a-interface-do-Netflix/README.md

-# Recriando-a-interface-do-Netflix
+# Recriando a interface do Netflix

- ## recriando a interface do netflix.
+RFecriado a interface do netflix, no Bootcamp da Avanade e Digital innovation One.
- ## com menus funcionais.
- ## e dois botões também funicionas na página principal.
-Modelo de readme

-Aqui vai uma descrição do que o meu projeto faz, ou irá fazer.